agiac/rivo/README.md

 - `Batch`: returns a pipeline which groups the input stream into batches of the provided size;
 - `Flatten`: returns a pipeline which flattens the input stream of slices;
 - `Pipe`, `Pipe2`, `Pipe3`, `Pipe4`, `Pipe5`: return a pipeline which composes the provided pipelines together;
-- `Connect`: returns a sync which applies the given syncs to the input stream concurrently;

 Besides these, the directories of the library contain more specialized pipelines factories.